validatedid/ebsi-did-resolver/README.md

 ## DID method

-To encode a DID for an Ethereum address, simply prepend `did:ethr:`
+To encode a DID for an Ebsi Besu address, simply prepend `did:ebsi:`

 eg: